kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 		- Zephyra took their extra rations, ate an extra portion.
 Sarannis gave some to the kids.
 Said Veshta, the female drow, would probably give her food to him.
 She's from a lesser house.
 		- Portshire also gave the kids some food.
 	- Heinrich approached Cass for his daily supply.
 Grizzled older mercenary.
 Cass gave him some booze.
 Heinrich is an alcoholic.
 Threatened to rat Cass out, but Cass was unphased.
 Gave him 2 oz.
-	- I asked why he gave the kids
+	- I asked why Sarannis gave the kids an extra portion, he said he was recently orphaned and felt bad for them.
+I said they were the least capable and that he ought to put the resources towards helping them escape.
+	- Valindra took stock of the guards.
+	- Girl chat without Elaine -- Cheria said she left her grandson behind, worrying about his safety.